Nadine-Mousa/ObjectDetector/README.md

-# ObjectDetector
+# Live Object Detector
-A Python object detector project using OpenCV
+A Python object detector project using OpenCV.